csnemes/shapeshifter/README.md

-Shapeshifter 1.0.0.0
+Shapeshifter 1.0.0
 ============
 Shapeshifter is a serialization library for long-term data storage.
 It offers the ease of storing data in serialized (JSON based) form while helping you handle object graph changes.
+See Wiki and Documentation for details.

 Compatibility:
 ---